How to Factory Reset Chromecast (3rd gen & Google TV)

 Let’s get started.

-How to Hard Reset Any Chromecast
+How to Hard Reset Google Chromecast [Any Version]

 Works on: Chromecast 1st Gen., 2nd Gen., 3rd Gen., Chromecast Audio, Chromecast Ultra, Chromecast with Google TV